-Paddy Dillon and Raynor Winn on hiking, homelessness and her new book 'The Wild Silence'
+Paddy Dillon and Raynor Winn on hiking, homelessness and her book 'The Wild Silence'

-In our November Cicerone Live event, join Cicerone and special guests Paddy Dillon and Raynor Winn to talk about hiking, homelessness and her new book 'The Wild Silence'.
+Join Cicerone and special guests Paddy Dillon and Raynor Winn to talk about hiking, homelessness and Raynor's book 'The Wild Silence'.

 Browse our guidebooks to long-distance walking in Britain and use the code Outdoor25 at the checkout for 25% discount on all of these titles.
 Guidebooks include The Pennine Way, The Pembrokeshire Coast Path, Hadrian's Wall Path and plenty more.